Nagasaki45/digital-privacy-soundscape/report/report.md

 ### Training steps

 Training a deep neural network like _WaveNet_ is done iteratively.
-As the number of iterations done during training phase, the model ability of to understand the characteristics of the input field increase.
+As number of iterations done during training phase increase the model is more able to understand the characteristics of the input field.
-However, there is always a trade-off, as each step might take a lot of time and resources to compute.
+However, there is always a trade-off in such systems, as each step might take a lot of time and resources to compute.
 Therefore, deep neural networks are usually trained on dedicated hardware that can accelerate the steps.

 ### Receptive field